Freedoms of the air: Fifth freedom

 The fifth freedom allows an airline to carry revenue traffic between foreign countries as a part of services connecting the airline's own country.
 It is the right to carry passengers from one's own country to a second country, and from that country onward to a third country (and so on).
-An example of a fifth freedom traffic right is Air Tahiti Nui’s long haul service, which operates a flight from Papeete to Los Angeles, CA and onward to Paris, France, where tickets can be sold on any sector.
+An example of a fifth freedom traffic right is Singapore Airlines flight SQ 26 from Singapore to New York (John F. Kennedy) via Frankfurt, where tickets may be sold on all legs.

 Fifth freedom traffic rights are intended to enhance the economic viability of an airline's long haul routes, but tend to be viewed by local airlines and governments as potentially unfair competition.
 The negotiations for fifth freedom traffic rights can be lengthy, because in practice the approval of at least three different nations is required.
 (Note: Because of this three types of fifth freedom traffic can be distinguished: 'intermediate point', where the right is granted from a third country to a second one between the third and the grantee; 'beyond-point', where the country giving the right allows traffic to continue to third countries; and 'behind-point' or 'anterior-point' where the grantor allows service between other destinations outside of the grantee's country of origin.)

 Fifth freedom traffic rights were instrumental to the economic viability of long-haul flight until the early 1980s, when advances in technology and increased passenger volume enabled the operation of more non-stop flights.
 The excess capacity on multi-sector routes could be filled by picking up and dropping off passengers along the way.
 It was not uncommon for carriers to schedule stops in one or more foreign countries on the way to a flight's final destination.
 Fifth freedom flights were common between Europe and Africa, South America and the Far East.
 An example of a multi-sector flight in the mid-1980s was an Alitalia service from Rome to Tokyo via Athens, Delhi, Bangkok and Hong Kong.
 Fifth freedom flights remained highly common in East Asia during the 2000s, particularly on routes serving Tokyo, Hong Kong and Bangkok.
 Between the latter two destinations, in 2004, service was provided by at least four airlines whose home base was not in either Hong Kong or Bangkok.
 The Singapore-Bangkok route has also constituted an important fifth freedom market.
 In the late 1990s, half of the seats available between the two cities were offered by airlines holding fifth freedom traffic rights.
 Other major markets served by fifth freedom flights can be found in Europe, South America, the Caribbean and the Tasman Sea.